The Dream-Catchers

 The Dream-Catchers (未来不是梦) is a Singaporean Chinese modern romance drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
-It stars Rui En, Tay Ping Hui, Jesseca Liu, Shaun Chen, Elvin Ng, Paige Chua, Nat Ho & Dawn Yeoh as the casts of the series.
+It stars Rui En, Tay Ping Hui, Jesseca Liu, Shaun Chen, Elvin Ng, Paige Chua, Nat Ho and Dawn Yeoh as the casts of the series.
 It made its debut on 4 February 2009 and ended on 3 March 2009.
 This drama serial consists of 20 episodes, and was screened on every weekday night at 9:00 pm.

 This drama is known for having cast members consisting mainly of young actors and actresses, and travelled to Japan and Bintan for filming.

 The Economic Development Board is the main sponsor for this series.

-Note: This show is actually called "The Dream-Catchers" with a hyphen, but to change the page title would be a hassle so it's left as that.
+Plot

+Lin Jia Le, Lin Jia Qi, Wang Zhi Wei and Jiang Cheng Feng are four young engineers from different arena but with the same dream of making the world a better place for mankind.
+In the pursuit of their dreams, their path crosses.